josephg/statecraft/net/README.md

 # Statecraft networking

+> *Status:* Beta.
+Working & tested, but I want to simplify the protocol slightly before 1.0.

 The goal of this module is to allow clients to transparently use remote statecraft stores as if they were local.

 There are currently two transports available: